Published on 13 October 2022

 Physical Changes

 The physical complaints which can arise with an Anxiety disorder will appear the same as general complaints by teenagers.
-Hence we might ignore them, but you should notice frequent headaches in your teen, which might be severe.
+Rather than noticing these things, their parents ignore them, which may cause anxiety to teens later.

-Frequent headaches/ migraine, gastrointestinal problems, strange pains or aches, extreme fatigue, not feeling well without any medical reason, and changes in diet are the changes which you should not ignore.
+Frequent headaches/migraines, gastrointestinal problems, strange pains or aches, extreme fatigue, not feeling well without any medical reason, and changes in diet are the changes you should not ignore.

 Sleep Disturbance

-Teens 13 to 18 years of age must sleep 8 to 10 hours daily.
+Teens must sleep atleast 8 to 10 hours daily.
 It is advisable to shut the screen 30 minutes before bedtime.
-Therefore, it becomes difficult to understand that exhaustion results from Anxiety or a busy schedule.
+Cause it becomes challenging to understand that exhaustion results from anxiety or a busy schedule.
 It is a call for a red flag if you observe symptoms like difficulty falling asleep, difficulty sleeping, persistent nightmares, and not feeling fresh after waking up in your teens.

 Please encourage them to share their feelings

 Search for the ways you can "check in" with your teenager.
-Forex, while preparing for dinner, you can ask them about how their day was.
+Forex, you can ask them about their day while preparing for dinner.
 What activities did they do today?
-When your teenager shares uncomfortable experiences and emotions, remind them that you are always with them.
+When your teenager shares uncomfortable experiences and emotions, remind them you are always with them.

 "I understand it must be difficult" and "yes, that makes sense" are some phrases that will give them assurance and encouragement.
 Try to notice efforts taken by your teenager, even though it includes simple tasks like cleaning their room and keeping their clothes organized.